 the end of an array or failing to terminate a string with

-does not automatically stop the program, and usually results in strange behavior. - The standard library for strings is very low-level and crude.
+'\0'does not automatically stop the program, and usually results in strange behavior. - The standard library for strings is very low-level and crude.
 To do a lot of string manipulation, use a string module for convenience and robustness.
-But the vast bulk of C code uses these libraries directly, so you have to become familiar with them.
+But the vast bulk of C code uses these libraries directly, so it is necessary to become familiar with them.